 Preparing for SaaS application data protection

-Before you start protecting your Microsoft OneDrive for Business data, complete the following steps:
+Before you start protecting your Microsoft M365 Groups data, complete the following steps:

 Getting familiar with your SaaS application specifics

-Before you start protecting your Microsoft OneDrive for Business data, you must get familiar with all prerequisites, limitations, considerations, and/or recommendations in this topic to make sure that your module is prepared and configured correctly.
+Before you start protecting your Microsoft M365 Groups data, you must get familiar with all prerequisites, limitations, considerations, and/or recommendations in this topic to make sure that your module is prepared and configured correctly.

 Prerequisites